ui/stamps-api-docs/source/customer_api.rst

 ============= =========== =========================
 Parameter     Required    Description
 ============= =========== =========================
-user          Yes         A string indicating customer's email, Member ID, mobile number or primary key ID template_code No          A template code for otp messages template, can be setup in merchant interfaces
+new_email     Yes         A string indicating customer's new email address template_code No          A template code for otp messages template, can be setup in merchant interfaces
 ============= =========== =========================